rmgirardin/mouse-bot/README.md

     - tells you to visit the `#rules` channel

 #### Forum Feed Updates
-For this I use [IFTTT](http://ifttt.com) to tweet the post titles and links of [game](https://forums.galaxy-of-heroes.starwars.ea.com/categories/game-updates)/[developer](https://forums.galaxy-of-heroes.starwars.ea.com/categories/developer-updates) updates from the SWGoH forum to a twitter account.
-Using a twitter application, the bot streams the twitter feed with the help of `user-stream`.
+~~For this I use [IFTTT](http://ifttt.com) to tweet the post titles and links of [game](https://forums.galaxy-of-heroes.starwars.ea.com/categories/game-updates)/[developer](https://forums.galaxy-of-heroes.starwars.ea.com/categories/developer-updates) updates from the SWGoH forum to a twitter account.
+Using a twitter application, the bot streams the twitter feed with the help of `user-stream`.~~

+This is now on the to-do and hopeful will be updated and working soon.

 ## Help
 If you need help, you can always ask me.